top of page

 What services do you offer?

-We are a self-pay service provider and do not bill insurance.
+No. We are a self-pay service provider and do not bill insurance.
+The $75 draw fee includes the processing of your labs and the delivery service to your courier.
 Payment is due at the time of service.

 Do I need a doctor’s order for lab blood testing?